RMBeristain/unidate/README.md

 Of course, you may know them by slightly different names ;)

-The unified week has only six days because they are big on regularity and standards in the Unified State.
+The Unified week has only six days because in the Unified State they are big on regularity and standards.
 They still keep a 2-day weekend, meaning they have only 4 working days.
 However, other regions that have adopted the Unified calendar didn't necessarily adopt this change too.
 For instance, in the South-Western Territories they instead kept 5 working days and only 1 week end day.

 The Unified State experienced a strong secular movement around the time they reformed their calendar, so they removed all personal and mythological references in order to make it more universally representative of the cultures that formed it.
-So, again, their week day names are quite boring.
+For that reason their week day names are quite plain.

 The Unified week looks like this: